-K. PERSONAL HEALTH AND WELLBEING - NEW PATIENT APPOINTMENTS In order to take the best care of one's patients, one also must attend to one's own health needs and well-being.
+PERSONAL HEALTH AND WELLBEING - NEW PATIENT APPOINTMENTS

+In order to take the best care of patients, a clinician also must attend to their own health needs and well-being.
 VUMC, both through its own services and those of the Vanderbilt Health Affiliated Network (VHAN), provides House Staff with numerous outlets to obtain primary health care services.